Pilgrimage in London – The first of many celebrations for Sir Francis Bacon in 2026

 Please come and join us for this special pilgrimage celebrating Sir Francis Bacon, Viscount St Alban.
 2026 is the Quatercentenary of the death and burial of Francis Bacon, and this pilgrimage is the inner or more private beginning of the public celebrations which will unfold over the course of the year.

-This 2026 London pilgrimage will start at St Martin-in-the-Fields, where Francis Bacon was baptised on 25 January 1561, then proceed to the site of York House, Bacon’s London home when growing up and then later when he was Lord Keeper and Lord Chancellor.
-After this we will walk to the site of Essex House, where the Shakespeare Circle used to meet.
-Essex House (previously Leicester House) was built on the site of the Outer Temple of the Knights Templar.
+The 2026 Bacon400 London pilgrimage will start at St Martin-in-the-Fields, where Francis Bacon was baptised on 25 January 1561, then proceed to the site of York House, Bacon’s London home when growing up and then later when he was Lord Keeper and Lord Chancellor.

-Our final visit will be to the Inner Temple Inn of Court, where we will have a celebratory lunch in the Luncheon Room which has been reserved for our private use.
-After lunch we will visit Temple Church, the round church of the Knights Templar.
+After this, we will have a celebratory lunch in the Luncheon Room of the Inner Temple, which has been reserved for our private use.

 There will be a pre-pilgrimage talk on Zoom by Peter Dawkins at 5pm (GMT) on Sunday 18 January.
+This will be private, for those who participate in this pilgrimage.

 For further information and booking, please contact the Organiser (FBRT).